-1. Articles, garments, outfits may have been used/worn but should be carefully laundered or cleaned before being exhibited.
+- 1. Articles, garments, outfits may have been used/worn but should be carefully laundered or cleaned before being exhibited.
 Exhibits may be placed in clear plastic bags for protection to and from the Fair.
 Bags will be removed for clothing display purposes.
-Items should be hung on swivel or wire hangers.
+Items should be hung on swivel or wire hangers (no plastic hangers).
+Multiple-piece exhibits should be fastened together and noted on the card how many pieces make up the exhibit. - 2.
+Identification Labels (sew or use a safety pin, no straight pins may be used to attach these items) - a.
+Type or print on 3" x $2\frac{1}{2}$ " piece of cloth: Class Number, County or District, Name and number of pieces in exhibit, i.e. 1 of 2, 2 of 2.

-- 2. Identification Labels (no straight pins may be used to attach these items) - a.
-Type or print on 3" x 21/2" piece of cloth: Class Number, County or District, Name. - b.
-Sew labels on inside of garment (back of neck, center back of waistband, or left end of apron band).
+- b.
+Sew labels on inside of garment with a safety pin or corner stitches (back of neck, center back of waistband, or left end of apron band).
 Label each piece. - c.
 Place entry form and score card on front left shoulder seam of garment or to the left side of waistband with hanger opening facing to the left, as if you were wearing the garment, so that the hanger opening faces the attached entry form. - 3.
 Due to limited exhibit space at the State Fair, the management reserves the right to display only representative exhibits in the ribbon placing. - 4.
 Pre-cut kits are acceptable for all clothing classes.
 All articles/garments must be finished for use. - 5.
 Since care labels are not always available, NO care label will be required; however, 4-H members should know how to care for fabrics they purchase and be able to communicate this with the judge. - 6.
 Educational Exhibit Classes Share with others what you learned in the Clothing Construction or Clothing Shopping In Style project.
 Exhibits may be in the form of a poster, notebook or display.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select durable materials that will withstand State Fair conditions.
 No card table displays are allowed.
 If the exhibit is a poster, it must not be larger than 22"x 28".
 If the exhibit is a display, maximum size is not to exceed a standard commercial 3' x 4' tri-fold display board.
 Name and county/district must be clearly marked on educational exhibits. - 7.
 Recycled Clothing Project An item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
 Could be remaking/redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
 An index card (no larger than 4"x6") MUST accompany entry describing the recycled materials and how they were used in the item. - 8.
 The exhibitor is encouraged to attach an index card or photo, no larger than 4" x 6" with the entry form to give the judge any information which the exhibitor thinks would be helpful for the judge to know.